lairdrt/rpi-pico-freertos/README.md

 `cd appdir`

 ## Ready to Program
 At this point, you should all the Pico C/C++ SDK and FreeRTOS libraries installed in the directory above the application directory, and the path environment variables set corretcly.
-Assuming, for example, that your main file is called `main.c`, located in your `appdir` directory, and that you have navigated to that directory.
+Assuming, for example, that your main file is called `myapp.c`, located in your `appdir` directory, and that you have navigated to that directory.

 `mkdir build`<br>
 `cd build`<br>
 `cmake ..`<br>
 `make`

+This should result in an object file, called `myapp.uf2`, that can be downloaded to the Raspberry Pi Pico.

+## Download the Object File and Run
+When using the Raspberry Pi OS desktop, plugging in the Pico to the Raspberry Pi causes the Pico's flash to be mounted as a drive.
+Use the File Manager to copy the `myapp.uf2` file to the Pico's file space.
+This should cause the file to be loaded into flash and then execute.